LSD: Interview With a 1960s Acid Guide—Part 4

 BK: It wasn’t the dope talking?

 AG: No, dig it.
 While all this is going on, I ordered a whiskey sour.
 The drink arrives, and The Doors are still playing the same song as when I came in.
-And they were still playing it when I got the second drink.
 And on and on and on—with a stoned-out audience following them through every move.
-This went on for maybe 20 minutes.
-I’d never tripped out on a song for so long before.
+I’d never tripped out so intensely on a band for so long before.

 BK: Was that your first music high?